adrianmarino19/futvalue/README.md

-# futvalue
+# FutValue
-FutValue - A machine learning model that predicts football player's value
+A machine learning model that predicts football player's value

 **Aim: Predict the market value of football players**